beckn/protocol-specifications/docs/BECKN-010-Keyword-Definitions-for-Technical-Specifications.md

 ## Examples and Correct Usage

+In this section, we provide examples that demonstrate the correct usage of the key words defined in this document.
+The examples are related to a hypothetical Beckn Application Platforms (BAPs) that interacts with a Beckn Provider Platform (BPP) using beckn protocol APIs.

 ### Example 1: Using "REQUIRED" and "MUST"

 - REQUIRED.
 The BPP MUST implement the `search` endpoint to receive an `Intent` object sent by BAPs.
 - REQUIRED.
-The BPP MUST return a catalog of energy sources on the on_search callback endpoint specified in the context.bpp_uri field of the search request body.
+The BPP MUST return a catalog of products on the `on_search` callback endpoint specified in the `context.bpp_uri` field of the `search` request body.
 - REQUIRED.
-Any energy provider-related information like `name`, `logo`, `short_desc` must be mapped to the `Provider.descriptor` schema.
+Any provider-related information like `name`, `logo`, `short_desc` MUST be mapped to the `Provider.descriptor` schema.
 - REQUIRED.
 If the BPP does not want to respond to a `search` request, it MUST return an `ack.status` value equal to `NACK`.

 ### Example 2: Using "RECOMMENDED" and "SHOULD"
 - RECOMMENDED.
 Upon receiving a `search` request, the BPP SHOULD return a `Catalog` that best matches the `Intent`.
-This can be done by indexing the catalog against the various probable paths in the `Intent` schema relevant to typical financial service use cases.
+This can be done by indexing the catalog against the various probable paths in the `Intent` schema relevant to the use case.

 ## Conclusion